toa-io/toa/documentation/contributing/cycle.md

 ### User Manual

 Create or update User Manual.
 Form of this documentation part depends on type of software being developed.
-In can be end-user manual, public API reference, interface of the library, etc.
+It can be end-user manual, public or private API reference, interface of the library or microservice, etc.

 The creation of the user manual is a crucial part of the Cycle.
 Note that at this point a concrete solution is yet to be found, thus an author of the manual **is not bound to the upcoming